randyjap/ubiquity/README.md

 ## MVP (Minimum Viable Product)

-Ubiquity is a web application inspired by Share Grid and built using Ruby on Rails and React/Redux.
+Youbiquity is a web application inspired by Share Grid and built using Ruby on Rails and React/Redux.

-Ubiquity allows users to easily rent out their idle equipment to others and allow others to rent this equipment from them.
+Youbiquity allows users to easily rent out their idle equipment to others and allow others to rent this equipment from them.

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login